3b1b/manim/docs/source/tutorials/quickstart.rst

 .. code-block:: bash

-   $ manim scene.py SquareToCircle -pl
+   $ manim scene.py SquareToCircle -pql

 After showing some output, manim should render the scene into a .mp4 file, and open that file with the default movie player application.
 You should see a